maxijonson/gpt-turbo/README.md

 This repo is a mono-repo containing both the [Library](./packages/lib/) and small projects powered by it.
 Here's a list of all the projects that were built with the GPT Turbo [Library](./packages/lib/)

-- [CLI](./packages/cli/): A command-line interface to chat straight from your terminal.
-- [Web](./packages/web/): A web app, very similar to ChatGPT, for handling chats in the browser.
+- [Web](./packages/implementations/web/): A web app, very similar to ChatGPT, for handling chats in the browser.
-- [Nest](./packages/nest/): A NestJS backend, for interacting with the library via a REST API.
-- [Discord](./packages/discord/): A Discord bot for chatting in Discord servers, similar to Discord's own Clyde AI bot.
+- [Discord](./packages/implementations/discord/): A Discord bot for chatting in Discord servers, similar to Discord's own Clyde AI bot.
+- [CLI](./packages/implementations/cli/): A command-line interface to chat straight from your terminal.
+- [Nest](./packages/implementations/nest/): A NestJS backend, for interacting with the library via a REST API.

+## Plugins

+GPT Turbo has a plugin system for extending the library's functionality.
+While anyone can create and publish custom plugins, this repo contains the following home-made plugins:

+- [gpt-turbo-plugin-stats](./packages/plugins/gpt-turbo-plugin-stats/): A plugin for estimating the cost and size of conversations before sending them to the API.

 ## Discord